AshleyYakeley/Truth/mkdocs/docs/types.md

 `ModelOrder -a`

 An order on a type.
-Can order by morphisms.
+Can order by properties.

 Every order (comparison function) is a `ModelOrder`: